isomor/isomor/README.md

-Returning to ML with renewed focus — rebuilding from first principles to create real-world, income-ready AI solutions.
+Returning to ML with renewed focus — rebuilding from first principles to create real-world, AI solutions.
+Re-Learning old stacks with passion.